Jude the Obscure: Plot summary

 Jude eventually convinces Sue to sleep with him and, over the years, they have two children together and expect a third.
 But Jude and Sue are socially ostracised for living together unmarried, especially after the children are born.
 Jude's employers dismiss him because of the illicit relationship, and the family is forced into a nomadic lifestyle, moving from town to town across Wessex seeking employment and housing before eventually returning to Christminster.
 Their socially troubled boy, "Little Father Time", comes to believe that he and his half-siblings are the source of the family's woes.
-The morning after their arrival in Christminster, he murders Sue's two children and kills himself by hanging.
-He leaves behind a note that simply reads, "Done because we are too menny [*sic*]."
+The morning after their arrival in Christminster, he kills Sue's two children and himself by hanging.
+He leaves behind a note that simply reads, "Done because we are too menny [sic]."
 Shortly thereafter, Sue has a miscarriage.

-Beside herself with grief and blaming herself for "Little Father Time"'s actions, Sue turns to the church that she has rebelled against.
+Overwhelmed with grief and blaming herself for "Little Father Time"'s actions, Sue turns to the church, against which she has rebelled.
 She comes to believe that the children's deaths were divine retribution for her relationship with Jude.
 Although horrified at the thought of resuming her marriage with Phillotson, she becomes convinced that, for religious reasons, she should never have left him.
 Arabella discovers Sue's feelings and informs Phillotson, who soon proposes they remarry.
 This results in Sue leaving Jude once again for Phillotson, and she punishes herself by allowing her husband sex.
-Jude is devastated and remarries Arabella after she plies him with alcohol to once again trick him into marriage.
+Jude is devastated and remarries Arabella, whose husband has died, after she plies him with alcohol to once again trick him into marriage.

 After one final, desperate visit to Sue in freezing weather, Jude becomes seriously ill and dies within the year in Christminster, thwarted in his ambitions both in love and in achieving fame in scholarship.
 It is revealed that Sue has grown "staid and worn" with Phillotson.
-Arabella fails to mourn Jude's passing, instead setting the stage to ensnare her next suitor.
+Arabella does not mourn Jude's passing, instead setting the stage to ensnare her next husband.